 The Smith Center for the Performing Arts

 Do you know a local teacher who stands above the rest?
 A teacher who goes above and beyond to put students first?
 Nominations are now closed for the 2021 Heart of Education Awards.

 Once a nomination has been submitted, each nominated teacher will receive an email notification to complete a separate online application.
 Teachers will be asked to write a 500-word-or-less essay describing how they have gone above and beyond to support their students.
 Teachers may log into the system, save a draft of their application and return at a later date to complete and submit.
 Completed applications must be submitted by 5 p.m. on February 5, 2017.

-After the application process has closed on February 5, a panel of judges — including community leaders, education experts and event sponsors — will narrow the field to approximately 800 finalists.
+After the application process has closed on February 5, a panel of judges — including community leaders, education experts and event sponsors — will narrow down the field to the finalists.

 The Smith Center for the Performing Arts, along with The Rogers Foundation, launched The Heart of Education Awards with the goal of honoring, recruiting and retaining great educators in the Clark County School District.

 The Heart of Education Awards are supported by the CCSD, but unlike district-run initiatives, this program is managed by a group of community leaders who believe that our teachers should be recognized for their fine work.

 A nomination can come from a student, alumnus, parent, colleague, PTA member, community leader or anyone who is not related to the teacher and who knows his/her work.
 In order to complete the nomination form, a nominator should be prepared with the teacher’s name, school and CCSD email address (ex: firstname.lastname@example.org), as well as reasons for the nomination.
 This includes ways the teacher has gone above and beyond to support students.